 Jihadism in the Netherlands

-Central government uses a combination of measures to combat and prevent jihadism, both on the street and online.
+The Netherlands uses a combination of measures to combat and prevent jihadism, both on the street and online.

-- supporting the families of radicalised young people;
+- assisting families of radicalised young people;

-- working together with imams and mosques.
+- working together with imams and mosques;

 Collaborative approach to jihadism

 Several ministries are working together to combat jihadism.
 The police, the General Intelligence and Security Service (AIVD), the Public Prosecution Service, municipalities, and non-governmental organisations and individuals are also closely involved.
 This includes mosques, teachers, parents and school pupils.